ANC to review election lists at weekend NEC meeting as IEC deadline looms

 ROAD TO 2024 ELECTIONS

-The ANC’s Electoral Committee presented its preliminary lists for the party’s candidates in the upcoming elections to the ANC’s Top Seven on Thursday afternoon, 29 February, before they are expected to be brought before its National Executive Committee (NEC) this weekend.
+The ANC’s Electoral Committee presented its preliminary lists for the party’s candidates in the upcoming elections to the ANC’s Top Seven on Thursday afternoon, 29 February, before they are expected to be brought before its National Executive Committee (NEC) next week.

 Head of the committee former president Kgalema Motlanthe and his team have interviewed nominees, including party president Cyril Ramaphosa, over the past few weeks.